 Note: Email logs created before you set up Email Logs in BigQuery can't be exported to BigQuery.

 From the Admin console home page, go to AppsG SuiteGmailAdvanced settings.

-- Under General Settings > Setup, go to Email Logs in BigQuery and click Configure.
+- Under Advanced settings, go to Email Logs in BigQuery and click Configure.